 Our revenues are comprised of collaborative research and development revenues, product revenues and government grants.
 Collaborative research and development revenues include license, technology access and exclusivity fees, FTE payments, milestones, royalties, and optimization and screening fees.
-We report our collaborative research and development revenues under two categories consisting of revenues (i) from related parties and (ii) from all other collaborators.
+We report our collaborative research and development revenues under two categories consisting of revenues from (i) related parties and (ii) all other collaborators.
 Related party collaborative research and development revenues consist of revenues from Shell.
-Product revenues consist of sales of biocatalysts, intermediates and Codex Biocatalyst Panels.
+Product revenues consist of sales of biocatalysts, intermediates, API's and Codex Biocatalyst Panels.
 Government grants consist of payments from government entities.
 The terms of these grants generally provide us with cost reimbursement for certain types of expenditures in return for research and development activities over a contractually defined period.
 Historically, we have received government grants from Germany and the United States.
-We expect to receive additional grants from the United States and other governments in the turne.
-During the three months ended March 31, 2010, we received \$2.7 million from the Singapore Economic Development Board ("EDB") as part of a development grant.
+We expect to receive additional grants from the United States and other governments in the future.
+During the six months ended June 30, 2010, we received \$3.2 million from the Singapore Economic Development Board ("EDB") as part of a development grant.